 To what size do your pups mature?

-Pups generally mature in the 14 - 30 lb. range.
-However, I have had the occasional pup that is under 10 lbs.
+Pups generally mature in the 17 - 30 lb. range.
+However, I have had the rare puppy that is under 10 lbs.
 Size generally depends on the parents.
-My Cockapoo puppies out of the poodle, Handsome (who is a brown/white particolor), are larger than the puppies out of the poodle boys Ranger or Chili (both reds).
 I cannot guarantee a particular size but from experience I usually am pretty close to guesstimating adult size.

 Are cockapoos considered non shedding?